New Maradona: Reception in Argentina

-Football journalist Tim Vickery stated that Messi's perception among Argentines changed from 2019–2021, with Messi making a conscious effort to become "more one of the group, more Argentine".
-Several pundits noted that Messi had grown more assertive as a leader during the 2019 Copa América by becoming more vocal with his teammates both on and off the pitch, and speaking with journalists at length after the match, the latter of which he never did for Barcelona.
-Other pundits noted that Messi had grown more assertive as a leader during the 2019 Copa América by becoming more vocal with his teammates both on and off the pitch, finally singing the national anthem with the team before matches, and speaking with journalists at length after matches, the latter of which he rarely did for Barcelona.
+Football journalist Tim Vickery stated that Messi's perception among Argentines changed from 2019 to 2021, with Messi making a conscious effort to become "more one of the group, more Argentine".
+Several pundits noted that Messi had grown more assertive as a leader during the 2019 Copa América by becoming more vocal with his teammates both on and off the pitch, finally singing the national anthem with the team before matches, and speaking with journalists at length after matches, the latter of which he rarely did for Barcelona.
 The red card he was shown after a shoving match during the third-place match, and subsequent outburst during the post-game conference where he criticized the organization of the tournament, were cited as examples of Messi's new mindset.
 Longtime Argentina teammate Ángel Di María said that despite tournament loss continuing Argentina's long trophy drought, it revealed "a new Messi" that was leading the national team.

 Following the World Cup tournament victory for Messi and Argentina, Vickery felt that Messi would now be held in the same esteem as, and perhaps even higher than Maradona by his compatriots.
 Valdano saw an edge to Messi's performances, which he described as a "Maradonian" streak.
 Compatriot Osvaldo Ardiles highlighted Messi's provoking actions against the Netherlands during the quarter-final of the 2022 World Cup, particularly when Messi goaded the Dutch bench after scoring a penalty, and snapped at one of the players during the post-game conference.
 He stated that these actions were very unlike Messi but "more of a Maradona reaction," which in turn caused the people of Argentina to love him more.
 Messi himself remarked that the World Cup win "won over all the people of Argentina.
 Today 95% or 100% of Argentines love me and that's a beautiful feeling."